Bayek of Siwa: Other appearances

 A teenaged Bayek is the protagonist of the 2017 novel Assassin's Creed: Desert Oath, which serves as a prequel story to Origins and was published prior to the release of the video game.
 The novel explores Bayek's backstory and his relationships with Aya and his parents, Sabu and Ahmose.
 In Assassin's Creed: Odyssey (2018), Bayek makes a non-canonical appearance as a simulated lieutenant on the player's ship, the Adrestia; he can be unlocked via the Ubisoft Club.
 Bayek is available as an unlockable character for Assassin's Creed: Rebellion (2018), a mobile free-to-play strategy RPG action game.
 As part of an event crossover with Capcom's Monster Hunter franchise, Bayek's layered armor was available for a limited time and unlockable by players who completed seasonal challenge rewards for Monster Hunter: World.
 In Assassin's Creed Valhalla (2020), Bayek has a brief voiceover cameo when the protagonist Eivor finds the Magas Codex in the side mission "A Brief History of the Hidden Ones".

 Like other series protagonists, Bayek's default outfit is an unlockable cosmetic option in most subsequent releases, including the remastered versions of Assassin's Creed III and Assassin's Creed Rogue.
 The outfit he wears in The Hidden Ones expansion for Origins is also available to wear in Assassin's Creed Valhalla.
+In August 2026, Bayek appears in the mobile game Watcher of Realms as one of the unlockable characters introduced during its collaboration event with the Assassin’s Creed franchise.